filakhtov/gentoo-use-docs/media-video/mpv.md

 When enabled together with the `X` flag, then also pass the `-Degl-x11=enabled` option to the Meson build script to allow to use the X Window System implementation of the EGL API.
 It can be useful on an embedded system that has only OpenGL ES capabilities and runs an X server.
 See the `X` flag for additional details.

-If enabled together with the `drm` flag, pass the `-Degl-drm=enabled` option to the Meson build script to provide an ability to use the DRM (Direct Rendering Manager) implementation for the EGL API via the Mesa GBM.
+If enabled together with the `drm` flag, pass the `-Degl-drm=enabled` and `-Dgbm=enabled` options to the Meson build script to provide an ability to use the DRM (Direct Rendering Manager) implementation for the EGL API via the Mesa GBM.
 This allows to use the OpenGL output without a full-featured window system.
 See the `drm` flag for more details.

 For hardware-accelerated video decoding with EGL rendering, see the `vaapi` flag.